google/gvisor/pkg/sentry/fs/g3doc/fuse.md

         -   Write the request in binary
     -   If FUSE device is full
         -   Kernel task blocked until available
+    -   If the request is async and the number of ongoing async requests has reached a negotiated maximum value
+        -   Kernel task blocked until one ongoing async request resolves
 -   Sentry notifies the readers of fuse device that it's ready for read
 -   FUSE daemon reads the request and processes it
 -   Sentry waits until a reply is written to the FUSE device